 |Experience Type:||Study Abroad||Area of Study:||Design, Historic Preservation, Interior Design, Landscape Architecture|

-|Student Type:||Both undergraduate and graduate students||Advisor:||Liz Kociolek|
+|Minimum GPA:||3.0||Student Type:||Both undergraduate and graduate students|

-|Program Director:||Christopher Manzo||UK Travel Medical Insurance:||Included in the UK Sponsored program fee|
+|UK Travel Medical Insurance:||Included in the UK Sponsored program fee|

-We will immerse ourselves in Florence - the center of the Italian Renaissance.
-Located between the Piazza Santa Croce and the Fiume Arno, our summer experience will afford students the opportunity to study buildings and spaces first-hand through detailed observation, analysis, and drawing; and to explore notions of facade, hearth, home and living from the Renaissance to the present within a dense urban context.
-The studio will investigate the historic palazzo (palace/home) at four scales: that of the urban fabric (context), the building form itself, the interiority or spatial qualities of home, and ornament.
-Each week we will visit historic palazzi as touchstones for our proposed work; a new modern palazzo set within this historic setting.
+Students participating on this program will be immersed in Florence - the center of the Italian Renaissance.
+Located between the Piazza Santa Croce and the Fiume Arno and based out of a studio in Palazzo Bargagli, this summer experience will afford students the opportunity to study buildings, spaces and art first-hand through detailed observation, analysis and drawing.
+Through the lense of Perspective Drawing, students will explore notions of facade, home and living from the Renaissance to the present within this dense urban context.
+Extensively using hand drawing in conjunction with computer modeling, this studio will investigate the historic palazzo (palace/home) at four scales: that of the urban fabric (context), the building form itself, the interiority or spatial qualities of home, and ornament.
+Each week students will visit historic palazzi as touchstones for this proposed work; a new modern palazzo set within this historic setting.

-- Discover and unfold many aspects of the Renaissance and present-day city through active learning, field visits, observation strategies, and representation techniques.
+- Discover and unfold many aspects of the Renaissance and present-day city through active learning, field visits, observation strategies and representation techniques

-- Visit working design studios in Florence to see how both architecture and design unfold as part of the Italian experience.
+- Visit working design studios in Florence to see how both architecture and design unfold as part of the Italian experience

-- Investigate Italian dwellings first-hand through detailed examination of historic palaces and those adapted for current living.
+- Investigate Italian dwellings first-hand through detailed examination of historic palaces and those adapted for current living

-- Visit other local cities and towns, documenting your experiences through varied representation.
+- Visit other local cities and towns, documenting your experiences through varied representation

-- Bring experiences of the summer into both a physical and digital exhibition in Florence and in Lexington upon return.
+- Bring experiences of the summer into both a physical and digital exhibition in Florence and in Lexington upon return

 - Rising juniors in the School of Interiors will enroll in ID 321: Interior Design Integrated Studio (5 credit hours) and ID 359: Special Topics in Interior Design (3 credit hours)